 (c) The pro forma basic and diluted earnings per share amounts presented in the unaudited pro forma condensed combined statements of operations are based upon the number of post-business combination LOKB shares of Class A Common Stock outstanding at the closing of the Business Combination and the PIPE Financing assuming they each occurred on January 1, 2020.
-For the issuance of additional shares in connection with the Business Combination, the calculations are adjusted to eliminate such shares for the entire periods.
+For the issuance of additional shares in connection with the Business Combination, the calculations assume the shares were outstanding at the beginning of the periods presented.
+When assuming redemptions, the calculations are adjusted to eliminate such shares for the entire periods.
 As the unaudited pro forma condensed combined statements of operations are in a loss position, anti-dilutive instruments were not included in the calculation of diluted weighted average number of common shares outstanding (see Note 4(a) above).